D3Hunter/blog/programming/specifications/bitcoin.md

 List of Mining Pools: `https://en.bitcoin.it/wiki/Comparison_of_mining_pools` `Eligius`, also sometimes referred to as `Éloi` or "`Luke-Jr's pool`", is a mining pool.

+### Protocol
+Usually, when a hash is computed within bitcoin, it is computed twice.
+#### Addresses
+A bitcoin address is in fact the hash of a ECDSA public key, computed this way:
+- Version = 1 byte of 0 (zero); on the test network, this is 1 byte of 111
+- Key hash = Version concatenated with RIPEMD-160(SHA-256(public key))
+- Checksum = 1st 4 bytes of SHA-256(SHA-256(Key hash))
+- Bitcoin Address = Base58Encode(Key hash concatenated with Checksum)

+#### version
+When a node creates an outgoing connection, it will immediately advertise its version.
+The remote node will respond with its version.
+No further communication is possible until both peers have exchanged their version.

+### BIP Bitcoin Improvement Proposals

 ### other coin
 Bitcoin Cash (BCH)(bittrex decided to take `BCC` for bitcoin cash) BitConnect (`BCC`)(ponzi)